2020 Venezuelan parliamentary election: Campaign

 In late October, the chief commander of Los Andes region, mayor general Ovidio Delgado Ramírez announced "a campaign to deliver firewood to the population".

 During the final campaign, Diosdado Cabello declared: "He who does not vote, does not eat.
 For the one that does not vote there is no food.
 A quarantine is applied there."
 National Assembly deputy Delsa Solórzano announced that she would send the declaration to International Criminal Court.
 Cabello later declared that his statement was taken out of context, saying that "I said in Bolívar that if someone does not vote, the woman should tell the man that she will not give him food".

 Electoral system

-Venezuela uses a parallel voting system, with 144 seats to be chosen by closed list proportional representation allocated using the d'Hondt method, and 133 seats to be chosen by first-past-the-post voting in 87 geographical constituencies.
+Venezuela uses a parallel voting system, with 144 seats to be chosen by closed list proportional representation allocated using the d'Hondt method, and 133 seats to be chosen by plurality block voting in 87 geographical constituencies.

 By decision of the National Electoral Council, Venezuela's electoral system replaced the international observation figure by a "convenient accompaniment".

 On 5 June, the Supreme Tribunal "disapplied" Articles 14, 15, 174, 175, 176, 177, 178, 179, 180, 181, 182 and 186 of the Organic Law of Electoral Processes and modified the indigenous circumscription special mechanism.